 In an ensemble, Hannah Frank Group has performed in Chicago since 2012, at Chicago’s House of Blues and Mayne Stage, as well as festivals like Glenwood Avenue Arts Fest.
 The group, featuring Meg Thomas (Percussion), Victor Sanders (Guitar) and Ben E. Miller (Bass), has released LIVE EP (2014) and PUSH Collection (2016) with lush, rhythmic, moody Americana.
 The music has been featured on the WDCB 90.9FM American Backroads radio program, in the Strobe Sessions by the former Strobe Recording Studio, and multiple times on the Chicago Acoustic Underground podcast.
 The group also hosting “Singing for Your Supper” Songwriter Showcase alongside Chicago Acoustic Underground, for over two years, a monthly showcase which was the hub of the city’s songwriter scene.

 More recently, whether it can be heard or not, Hannah’s influences are the infectious sounds of early blues-meets-early-rock-and-roll, admiring artists like Magic Sam, Sister Rosetta Tharpe, Lonnie Johnson, T-Bone Walker, Nina Simone and Ray Charles.
 She co-wrote the blues song “Hip Twist” on the album Ain’t No Notion by Martin Lang (Random Chance Records).
-She continues to write songs and add more blues and jazz to the mix, while composing her own batch of heartfelt songs.
+She continues to write songs and add more blues and jazz to the mix, while composing a batch of tunes true to her new influences and awakenings.